-The specific goals for the Annual Work Plan for 2016-2017 fiscal year (FYE 2017) are:
+The specific goals for the Annual Work Plan for 2017-2018 fiscal year (FYE 2018) are:

 - 1. Assess the needs and desires of the community in reference to policing in the community. - 2.
 Provide all Norman Police Department personnel with continuing education on community policing related activities and programs. - 3.
 Provide community policing philosophy, crime prevention and crime identification training to selected city employees. - 4.
 Offer and deliver community policing philosophy, crime prevention and crime identification training to civic groups, educational institutions, social service agencies, businesses, the media and other members of the community. - 5.
 Continue programs that will assist in building partnerships and educating the community in community policing. - 6.
 Implement the concept of problem identification and solution using the community policing philosophy. - 7.
-Continual monitoring of the strategic plan.
+Continually monitor the annual work plan.